-Historically, the City of Napa's primary source of supply has been through the diversion of local surface waters from the upper watersheds of the Napa River system at Lake Hennessey and Milliken Reservoir (combined long-term average utilization over the base period of 8,200 AF per year with 4,000 AF utilized in 2015) with increasing contributions from the State Water Project over that time (1989-1991 and since 2007) and particularly in times of drought (as low as 1,700 AF in 1997 and as high as 10,100 in 1990).
-The long-term average supply utilized by the City of Napa from the State Water Project is 5,500 AFAFY over the base period, and in 2015 SWP deliveries totaled about 7,300 AF of SWP water relative to their overall 11,300 AF demand.
-The City of Napa also utilizes a small amount of recycled water from the Napa Sanitation District (NSD) since 2004 when piping northward from NSD facilities was first constructed and has averaged about 300 AFY over that time.
-Supply from recycled water facilities is anticipated to increase a few hundred AFY more in the coming years due to the expanded distribution lines being constructed to the MST and other northern areas within the City of Napa.
-The City does not currently utilize groundwater as a source of supply.
+Historically, the City of Napa's primary source of supply has been through the diversion of local surface waters from the upper watersheds of the Napa River system at Lake Hennessey and Milliken Reservoir (combined long-term average utilization over the base period of 8,200 AFY with 4,000 AF utilized in 2015) with increasing contributions from the State Water Project over that time (1989-1991 and since 2007) and particularly in times of drought (as low as 1,700 AF in 1997 and as high as 10,100 in 1990).
+The long-term average supply utilized by the City of Napa from the State Water Project is 5,500 AFY over the base period, and in 2015 SWP deliveries totaled about 7,300 AF of SWP water relative to their overall 11,300 AF demand. -The City of Napa also utilizes a small amount of recycled water from the Napa Sanitation District (NSD) since 2004 when piping northward from NSD facilities was first constructed and has averaged about 300 AFY over that time. -Supply from recycled water facilities is anticipated to increase a few hundred AFY more in the coming years due to the expanded distribution lines being constructed to the MST and other northern areas within the City of Napa. -The City does not currently utilize groundwater as a source of supply.

 The City of Napa's water service area extends beyond the Subbasin boundaries to the east and west.
-As a result the water use data reported by the City of Napa have been reduced in proportion to the estimated population served by the city within the Subbasin boundary.
+As a result, the water use data reported by the City of Napa have been reduced in proportion to the estimated population served by the city within the Subbasin boundary.
 Using 2010 U.S. Census Bureau spatial data, it is estimated that 89% of the population served by the City of Napa is within the Subbasin boundary.
 Spatial data from earlier Census were either not available or not delineated with sufficient detail to make similar estimates or prior years.
 Table 5-9 shows the estimated distribution of water use inside and outside the Subbasin boundaries based on a static estimate of 89% of population and water use falling within the Subbasin.

-According to Estimated Projections from the Draft 2015 City of Napa UWMP) future projections for City demand are as follows:
+According to Estimated Projections from the Draft 2015 City of Napa UWMP future annual demandsprojections for City demand (as AFY) are as follows:

-Projected new supplies may include any of the following: additional State Water Project water or other water imported from outside the Napa Valley Subbasin (Butte County, City of Vallejo, and Sacramento River), increased production from Milliken Water Treatment Plant following plant upgrades to make use of this source year-round, State Water Project reservoir storage outside of the County (i.e., Garden Bar-SSWD), groundwater from new wells inside or outside of the Subbasin, and expanded use of recycled water.
+Projected According to the 2010 City of Napa UWMP, new sources of supplysupplyies may include-any of-the following: additional SWP water or other water imported from outside the Napa Valley Subbasin (Butte County, City of Vallejo, and Sacramento River), increased production from Milliken Water Treatment Plant following plant upgrades to make use of this source year-round, SWP reservoir storage outside of the County (i.e., Garden Bar-SSWD), groundwater from new wells inside or outside of the Subbasin, and expanded use of recycled water.